woodama2/myFlix-client/README.md

 ### Views & Features

 - **Main View:**
-    - Returns all movies to the user (each movie item with an image, title, and genre).
+    - Returns ALL movies to the user (each movie item with an image, title, and genre).
+    - Filtering the list of movies with a "search" feature.
     - Ability to select a movie for more details.
     - Ability to log out.
     - Ability to navigate to Profile View.